 MailChimp has a fairly strong reports section, with a scroll-down list of stats which range from the common open and click rates to top links clicked and performance over the first 24 hours post-send.
 Also included are a list of subscribers with the most opens and a physical map of the world that visually portrays the locations of the people who have opened emails.

 In addition to clicks and opens for the current campaign, you’ll see your average numbers for the list and for your industry.
 You’ll also see raw numbers for successful deliveries, forwards, unique opens, and abuse reports, and you can view bounces and unsubscribes, social activity, and link performances.
 You can manage conversations with customers from the Reports area as well.
 In the Advanced tab, you can use Analytics 360 to track higher-level stats using the Google Analytics integration.
 These stats include ROI, conversion rate, revenue created, and the average value per visitor.
-You can download reports for both single and combined campaigns in csv format.
+You can download reports for both single and combined campaigns in CSV format.

 Customer Service and Support:

 MailChimp’s customer support system is pretty extensive.
 However, it’s important to note that the company lacks telephone support, citing cost control as the reason.
-Our experience with them was generally good; representatives were courteous and well-informed, and my inquiries got responses in anywhere from 20 minutes to 20 hours.
+My experience with them was generally good; representatives were courteous and well-informed, and my inquiries got responses in anywhere from 20 minutes to 20 hours.
 (The 20-hour delay applied to a question that was not in any way urgent.)
 Here are the support resources MailChimp offers:

 - Live Support – MailChimp provides live one-on-one support through the following means:

 - Email Support: You can reach support representatives 24/7 at email@example.com.
 Or use their online contact form here.